RichDeBourke/simple-f3-multi-lang-site/README.md

 Note<sup>1</sup>: *The hosting service offers self-signed certificates, but I'm not sure Google accepts those for search ranking.
 Since the hosting service blocks most bots, it's difficult to get my ownership validated, so I'm running the site without SSL.*

 ## Applying the setup

-All of my files for the demo site: Fat-Free configuration, controller, and template files, and the associated scss, image, and JavaScript files are in the GitHub repository.
-The Bootstrap and Fat-Free files are available for download from [Bootstrap](https://getbootstrap.com/) and [Fat-Free](https://fatfreeframework.com).
+All of my files for the demo site, Fat-Free configuration, controller, and template files, and the associated scss, image, and JavaScript files are in this GitHub repository.
+The Bootstrap and Fat-Free files are available from [Bootstrap](https://getbootstrap.com/) and [Fat-Free](https://fatfreeframework.com).

-It should be easy enough to replace my site specific information with information for a different website.
+It should be easy enough to replace my site specific content with content for a different website.

 ## What's included (not a comprehensive list)